morrowind-modding/tes3cs-manual/content/actors/dialogue/index.md

 ### Function/Variable

 These six conditions are where you have the most control over who says what when.
-See [Dialogue Functions and Variables](<DialogueVariables.md>).
+See [[dialogue-variables|Dialogue Functions and Variables]].

 ## Results